kalmhq/docs/docs/install-local-k3s.md

 ## Install K3s on Mac

-K3s is the lightweight Kubernetes distribution, it's natively available for Linux, so we need install a [multipass](https://multipass.run/) to install it on Mac.
+K3s is the lightweight Kubernetes distribution which is natively available for Linux.
+To install on a Mac, we need install [multipass](https://multipass.run/) first.

 ```
 ❯ brew install --cask multipass